By Hand

 Hand building courses for curious makers

 By Hand is Amfora's handbuilding program.
-Two courses, two depths.
-Both open to newcomers each term, with room for returning makers to take their work further.
+We offer four and eight week courses with varied themes to inspire your creativity.
+All open to newcomers each term, with room for returning makers to take their work further and explore new ideas.
+Book now

 4 Week Course